gamesbook/pyprototypr/docs/basic_concepts.md

 that the instructions which come first create underlying parts that are "deeper down"; in the same way that a foundation is below a floor, which in turn is below the walls, which are below the ceiling, which is below the roof.
-The lower layers are often not "visible", even if they are there and just as important!
+The lower layers are often not "visible", even if they are there and are just as important!

 So, for example, a page may contain rectangles representing cards.
 Each card may then have additional rectangles placed on it, representing some aspect that is